imrein/ansible-monitoring/README.md

 - Loki
 - Promtail

-This has only been tested on:
+This has been tested on:

+- AlmaLinux 8.8
 - AlmaLinux 9.0
 - AlmaLinux 9.1